 Latest news from Orford Ness

-A five minute boat ride leads to a five mile walk and talk with a ranger.
+A five minute boat ride leads to a five mile walk and talk with a ranger, looking at various aspects of this unique site - once a top secret military test site now a National Nature Reserve.
 Will include access to the Atomic Weapons Research Establishment area not normally open to the public.
-Bookings are now being taken for 2018.
-See What's on page for dates and further details.
+These tours are very popular so see the What's on page for more information and availability..

 Policy for drones on Orford Ness

 Please note that the use of drones is not permitted on the Ness.
 See here for full details.